 Statistical Methods for Materials Testing

-The Minnesota Department of Transportation (Mn/DOT) provides incentives to contractors who achieve high relative density via a pay factor applied to each unit of work.
-To determine the pay factor, Mn/DOT divides each day of a contractor’s work into a small number of lots.
+Mn/DOT provides incentives to contractors who achieve high relative density via a pay factor applied to each unit of work.
+To determine the pay factor, Mn/DOT divides each day of a contractor?s work into a small number of lots.
 Then, core samples are taken from two locations within each lot and the relative densities of the cores are calculated by performing standardized tests in materials testing laboratories.
 The average of these two values is used as an estimate of the lot's relative density, which determines the pay factor.